hbctraining/scRNA-seq/lessons/03_SC_quality_control.md

 <img src="../img/Ncells_vs_ngenes.png" width="600">
 </p>

+> **NOTE:** For high quality data, the proportional histogram should contain a single large peak that represents cells that were encapsulated.
+If we see a strong shoulder, or a bimodal distribution of the cells, that can indicate a couple of things.
+It might be that there are a set of cells that failed for some reason.
+Finally, it could also be that there are biologically different types of cells, and one type is much smaller than the other.

 ### UMIs vs. genes detected

 Poor quality cells are likely to have low genes and UMIs per cell.
 Therefore, a poor sample is likely to have cells in the lower left of the graph.
 Good cells should exhibit both higher number of genes per cell and higher numbers of UMIs.
 We also expect similar lines with similar slopes for all samples.